progrhyme/shelp/README.md

 # Alternatives

-There are othere tools to manage shell scripts in modular way.
+There are other tools to manage shell scripts in modular way.
 Pick up some of them here.

  Software | Supported Shells